FullWrite Professional

 FullWrite Professional was a word processor application for the Apple Macintosh, released in late 1988 by Ashton-Tate.
 The program was notable for its combination of a true WYSIWYG interface, powerful long-document processing features, and a well regarded outliner.
 It was also noted for its high resource demands, bugs, and its very late release.

-In spite of these problems, FullWrite developed a faithful following and some amount of commercial success.
+Despite these problems, FullWrite developed a faithful following and some amount of commercial success.
 Douglas Adams used FullWrite as his primary word processor for some time.
 Douglas Hofstadter published several of his books directly from FullWrite, notably Le Ton beau de Marot.

 The product changed hands in the aftermath of Ashton-Tate's early 1990s business failure, and most of its problems were addressed in a major upgrade in 1995.
 By this point Microsoft Word dominated the Mac word processor market and the improved FullWrite never became particularly widely used.
-Since 1998, the product has been available as freeware.
+Since 1998, the product has been available as freeware for the classic MacOS.

 History

-Genesis
+FullPaint

+When the Macintosh was first released in 1984, MacWrite and MacPaint were bundled with the system.
+Originally it was intended this would last only for the first 100 days, after which they would be for sale.
+The deadline for the unbundling continued to be pushed back as there was a dearth of new releases for the Mac, and they continued to be bundled until the release of the Mac Plus in 1986.

+The presence of these programs led to a catch-22 situation.
+Although MacPaint had any number of obvious limitations, like allowing only one document to be opened and not directly supporting scroll bars, it served the needs of many of the users who were purchasing the systems and made the market for replacements limited to higher-end users.
+The limitations of the machines, notably the small amount of memory, made it difficult to build significantly more powerful software that might attract a higher-end audience.
+Instead of complete applications, a number of add-on products emerged.
+For instance, ClickArt Effects and Paint Cutter were popular add-ons that filled in for features missing in MacPaint.

+With the ending of the bundling arrangement, Ann Arbor Softworks decided to take on the MacPaint market with the release of FullPaint in 1986.
+It followed the MacPaint interface closely, but allowed large images to be scrolled, added a number of new tools, and could open up to four documents at once to cut and paste between them.
+It was very well received and would become the first program to make major sales into the MacPaint space.

-FullWrite started life at a small company, Ann Arbor Softworks, publishers of the earlier FullPaint.
-Among a myriad of programs that were more or less direct clones of MacPaint, FullPaint was one of the first that really differentiated itself and was successful in the market.
-The company opened a sales office and changed their official address to Newbury Park, California, although most of the company, notably development, remained in Ann Arbor, MI.
-Looking for a new product while FullPaint was maturing, the team eventually decided on a word processor.
+With this success, the company opened a sales office and changed their official address to Newbury Park, California, although most of the company, notably development, remained in Ann Arbor, MI.